SumoLogic/sumologic-kubernetes-collection/docs/ipv6.md

 # IPV6 Support

-Supports EKS IPv6 clusters and any other k8’s cluster type which has IPv6(Cluster)->IPv4(Internet) Egress communication enabled
+Supports EKS IPv6 clusters and any other k8’s cluster type which has IPv6(Cluster)-to-IPv4(Internet) Egress communication enabled.

+When running an IPv6-only Kubernetes cluster, pods may still need to access external IPv4 endpoints (e.g., APIs, package repositories, Github which are ipv4 only).
+This requires configuring the CNI and VPC  to support IPv6-to-IPv4 egress.
+If your cluster already has this capability, please skip this and proceed with deploying sumologic helm chart.

 ## Pre-requisites for EKS Cluster
+Both VPC-CNI plugin and NAT gateways provide IPv6-to-IPv4 communication.
+Please choose accordinly based on your cluster setup/preference.

+### 1. If you are using EKS's inbuilt VPC-CNI as the CNI plugin, then please ensure below

-### 1. Ensure Amazon VPC CNI plugin v1.10.1 or later is deployed in cluster
+#### 1.1.
+Ensure Amazon VPC CNI plugin v1.10.1 or later is deployed in cluster

 IP prefix delegation and ENABLE_IPv6 settings must be enabled.
 If you already deployed VPC-CNI Plugin while creating the cluster, these will be enabled automatically.
 If you adding the plugin to an existing cluster, please add the plugin and ensure these settings are enabled.